 Command Pattern is used to implement lose coupling in a request-response model.
 In command pattern, the request is send to the invoker and invoker pass it to the encapsulated command object.
 Command object passes the request to the appropriate method of Receiver to perform the specific action.

-Let’s say we want to provide a File System utility with methods to open, write and close file and it should support multiple operating systems such as Windows and Unix.
+Let’s say we want to provide a File System utility with methods to open, write, and close the file and it should support multiple operating systems such as Windows and Unix.

-State design pattern is used when an Object change it’s behavior based on it’s internal state.
+The state design pattern is used when an Object changes its behavior based on its internal state.

-If we have to change the behavior of an object based on it’s state, we can have a state variable in the Object and use if-else condition block to perform different actions based on the state.
-State pattern is used to provide a systematic and lose-coupled way to achieve this through Context and State implementations.
+If we have to change the behavior of an object based on its state, we can have a state variable in the Object and use if-else condition block to perform different actions based on the state.
+The state pattern is used to provide a systematic and loosely coupled way to achieve this through Context and State implementations.

 Check out State Pattern post for implementation details with example program.

-Visitor pattern is used when we have to perform an operation on a group of similar kind of Objects.
-With the help of visitor pattern, we can move the operational logic from the objects to another class.
+The visitor pattern is used when we have to perform an operation on a group of similar kinds of Objects.
+With the help of a visitor pattern, we can move the operational logic from the objects to another class.

 is used to defines a grammatical representation for a language and provides an interpreter to deal with this grammar.